SD › Paris › Hotels › Le Meurice Review

 - Smoking Rooms: Non-smoking rooms available by request.

 - Best Room: The 4-bedroom Belle Etoile Suite on the hotel’s top floor features a marble bathroom with Jacuzzi overlooking Montmartre, living room, dining room, and rooftop terrace with 360-degree panoramic views of Paris.

 Le Meurice – What’s Nearby?

 - Carré des Feuillants – Modern French fine dining from renowned chef Alain Dutournier.
-Two Michelin stars.
-2-minute walk.
+2 Michelin stars.

 Nearby Bars and Breweries

 - Bar Hemingway – Intimate, iconic cocktail bar in the Ritz Hotel.

 - Frog Hop House – Fun French brew pub with an American sports bar feel.